Private Label 101

 Picking a fragrance/scent is a very personal process.
-We can advise from our own experience but we can't smell what you perceive so it is up to you to choose in the end.
+We can advise from our own experience but we can't smell what you perceive so it's up to you to choose in the end.
 Because of this, it's wise to pick a scent prior to beginning the lab sample process (we provide sniffing samples for exactly this reason!).

 Send the right amount.

 If you're interested in reverse engineering or replicating an existing product, be it your own or someone else's, 2 oz. of product is the recommended amount you send us.
 We can work with less, but for best results 2 oz. is the way to go.

 Don't create your formula around a preservative.

 Remember, efficacy is King!

 Bringing a new product to market can sometimes take up to a year when everything is taken into account.
-Some customers want to have their brand launched from zero to one hundred in a matter of a few months.
-If you are working from square one, that's very likely not going to happen.
 What's important is that your launch is successful, your customers are happy, and your chosen formula(s) are stable, effective and the best representation of your brand.

 You will have to learn what claims you are and are not allowed to make.
-We are not allowed to officially advise when it comes to the marketing claims our customers make (though we make sure to regularly put out educational materials).
+We're not allowed to officially advise when it comes to the marketing claims our customers make (though we do make sure to regularly put out educational materials).
 The FDA website is a great resource to help you along with this.

 Don't let it leak!